VenkataSatya05/ATTENDANCE-SYSTEM-WITH-FACE-RECOGNITION/README.md

 - Scalability: The folder-based database supports dynamic organizational needs.

-6.This project showcases the integration of computer vision and GUI design to solve real-world problems in attendance management.
+- This project showcases the integration of computer vision and GUI design to solve real-world problems in attendance management.

 ## 🏃‍♂️ How We Came to Solve This Problem?